kylebgorman/perceptronix/README.md

 -   The true weight (`weight_`), used for inference *during training*, and updated using the perceptron learning rule
 -   The summed weight (`summed_weight_`), which may or may not be "fresh"
--   A timestamp (`time_`) indicating when the averaged weight was last updated
+-   A timestamp (`time_`) indicating when the averaged weight was last "freshened"

-At `time`, the time elapsed since the summed weight was last "freshened" is given by `time - time_`.
+At `time`, the time elapsed since the summed weight was last freshened is given by `time - time_`.

-The summed weight is "freshened" by adding to it the true weight multiplied by the time elapsed since timestamp.
+The summed weight is freshened by adding to it the true weight multiplied by the time elapsed since timestamp.

-The weight is averaged by freshening the summed weight then dividing it by the current time.
+At averaging time, weights are freshened and then the summed weight is divided by the current time.

 Tables
 ------